What Are Google Ads Keyword Match Types & How To Use Them?

 First, let’s go over what a match type is.

-Google Ads keyword match types are a critical way to control who sees your ads and who doesn’t.
+Google Ads keyword match types are critical for controlling who sees your ads and who doesn’t.
 They provide flexibility by allowing you to choose which searches will lead to people seeing your ad, helping tailor the right message to the right group of people.

 There are four keyword match types:

-Using keyword matching correctly is essential to maximize your visibility while minimizing wasteful spending — make sure you understand what each type means before implementing them into your campaigns.
+Using keyword matching correctly is essential to maximizing your visibility while minimizing wasteful spending.
+Before implementing it into your campaigns, you understand what each type means.

 The 4 Google Ads Keyword Match Types